varshikchebrolu/portfolio/README.md

 # My Portfolio

-Welcome to my personal portfolio website built with React! 🌟 This space reflects my journey as a passionate web developer.
+Welcome to my personal portfolio website built with React! 🌟 This space reflects my journey as a seasoned web developer.

 ![alt text](MainPage.png)